How to Enhance Creative Content for Paid Social

 The imagery assets in an awareness campaign are used to drive new and quality users to your site.
 The objective is to entice and influence the user with your brand positioning and messaging rather than being a sales hook.

-Remember: this is your opportunity to showcase your brand and what differentiates you from your competitors.
+Remember: This is your opportunity to showcase your brand and what differentiates you from your competitors.

-To start, we recommend using the assets which have received the highest engagement organically on your social media platforms.
+To start, we recommend using the assets that have received the highest engagement organically on your social media platforms.
 If they’re good enough for your usual audience, they’re much more likely to be popular with the demographic you’re looking to target.

-Recommended themes:
+Recommended themes: Lifestyle, Blogger and Campaign.

 Engagement